Coding-Mohamed/Kyh-Clone/README.md

 # Kyh-Clone
-Not Finish i got few things left to do.
-Greated with only html and css
+Kyh-Website, Greated with only html and css